 First-Year Residence Halls

 The Complex consists of three structurally connected buildings (Centennial, Vollmer, and Hebron Hall).
 Most rooms are doubles; however, three- and four-person rooms are available.
+One kitchen in Centennial serves The Complex.
+The Complex is a substance-free residence hall.

 Strong floor units encourage active participation in educational programs and in a variety of social and recreational activities.
 Residents of these buildings are primarily first-year students.